vrklgn/saas-tech-radar/README.md

 by ThoughtWorks](https://www.thoughtworks.com/radar).

-An thought I (vrklgn) had for some time is how this tech-radar could be used to also visualise internal work with SaaS applications and other productivity apps.
+An thought I (vrklgn) had for some time is how this tech-radar could be used to also visualise internal work with SaaS applications and other productivity apps - From here on known as "Tools".

 This fork aims to create a framework for how to describe and talk about SaaS applications internally.